-Staff will continue to consult with committee members in the writing of the Unified Planning Work Program, so that staff activities reflect the needs and concerns of the MPO.
-In FY 2017, staff will also focus on creating a more visual format for the MPO Annual Report that showcases the amount of funding secured for area transportation improvements and metrics for progress towards achievement of Long Range Plan goals.
+Consult with committee members in the writing of the Unified Planning Work Program, so that staff activities reflect the needs and concerns of the MPO.
+In FY 2017, SWMPC will also focus on creating a more visual format for the MPO Annual Report that showcases the amount of funding secured for area transportation improvements and metrics for progress towards achievement of Long Range Plan goals.